Top 10 failed fighter jets

 It proved to be incredibly difficult to control, a notorious feature of all flying wings.
 The first prototype crashed in 1944 killing the test pilot, and the project was cancelled in favor of more conventional designs.

 7. Heinkel He-162

-The late Nazi Germany was ripe with failing fighter jet designs, one of them more audacious than another.
+Late Nazi Germany was ripe with failing fighter jet designs, one more audacious than the other.
 Be it the Focke-Wulf Triebflügel, a project to develop VTOL bomber hunter, or Focke-Wulf Ta 183 that pretty much defined the look of the first generation of fighter jets.
 But none of them failed as hard as the He-162.

 An attempt to design a cheap and easily producible fighter jet at a time when fighter jets were still largely a thing of the future, the He-162 deserves some respect.
 But that ambition came at the cost of the airplane being laughably underpowered, hard to fly, unreliable, and generally bad by almost every account.

 Image: USAF / Wikipedia